CosmoCreeper/ms/README.md

-# The Pastor Rob Sermon Searcher
+# The FBC Sermon Search
-This project is not available to the public yet.
+Data files not in the ./data/ directory should be deleted soon.